rr1133/M1_SnakeGame_Game/1_Requirements/README.md

 - Fun Game.
 - For each fruit eat getting some points.
 - Snake size get larger for each incerment of points.
-- Game END when snake touch boundary.
+- Game END when snake touch boundary or hit by its own body.

 # SWOT ANALYSIS